breadboard-ai/breadboard/recipes/llm-concepts/rag-query/README.md

 ### Inputs

-- `input` - The query that you want to search for
+- `query` - The query that you want to search for
 - `embeddingBoardPath` - the path to a board that accepts a `query` and returns an `embedding`
 - `ragBoardPath` - the path to a board that accepts an `embedding` and returns a `candidate`
-- `generateTextBoardPath` - the path to a board that accecpts `text` and returns `text`
+- `generateTextBoardPath` - the path to a board that accepts `text` and returns `text`

 ### Secrets